CursorHop

 Is CursorHop cheaper than ShareMouse?

 Yes.
 CursorHop starts at $10 for a one-time Pro license (2 devices).
-ShareMouse's paid tiers start considerably higher.
-CursorHop's 7-day free trial includes every feature — no watermarks, no nag screens, no feature gating.
+ShareMouse Standard is $99.95 and Professional is $149.95 one-time.
+CursorHop's 7-day free trial includes every feature - no watermarks, no nag screens, no feature gating.

 Does ShareMouse encrypt traffic?

-ShareMouse provides encryption on paid tiers only.
-CursorHop encrypts every tier — including the free trial — with the Noise protocol.
+ShareMouse gates AES encryption and password protection to its paid Standard and Professional editions - the free edition has no encryption.
+CursorHop encrypts every tier (including the free trial) with the Noise protocol.
 There's no upgrade required to keep your keystrokes private.

 Which is better for Mac and Windows together?